Norwegian version

 Cooperation with engineering disciplines

-The Department of Civil Engineering and Energy Technology now offers education at bachelor’s and master’s degree level in structural engineering, building technology, infrastructure, energy in buildings and environmental engineering.
-The latter will be included as a specialisation at master’s degree level from 2023.
+The Department of Built Environment offers education at bachelor’s and master’s degree level in structural engineering, building technology, geotechnical engineering, smart water process and infrastructure engineering, transport infrastructure engineering, energy in buildings and environmental engineering.

 ‘The focus on smart mobility and urban analysis complements our study programmes by emphasising urban planning and development with smart mobility, and transport land use planning’, says Head of Department Hallgrim Hjelmbrekke.